Images

 Data Model

-Data Central’s ingestion process will map your data onto the Data Central data model format.
-Within Data Central, imaging files are organised hierarchically, as per:
+Data Central’s ingestion process will map your data onto the Data Central data model.
+Within Data Central, imaging data are organised hierarchically, as per:

 └── Schema:Imaging